tarunbarkoti/personalExpenseTrackerCSE/README.md

 # Personal Expense Tracker

 This is a simple Python-based command-line application that helps you track your personal expenses.
 You can record expenses, view past expenses, see a summary of monthly expenses, and visualize your data through charts.
+This project is submitted as part of the CCE IIT Mandi Minor in CSE program, under the subject code CSE101.
 ---

 ## Features